jmaronas/Machine.Learning.Models.pytorch/README.md

 * [ ] Probabilistic data augmentation using MCMC
 * [ ] Probabilistic data augmentation with Mean Field VI (aka VAE)
 * [ ] Probabilistic data augmentation with flows.
+* [ ] Add regression example to the Bayesian NN models.
+The ones comparing MFVI and HMC